Next Riverfest is Saturday 18th May 2019, from 11am

 Young people are at the centre of this event and perform at it and take an active role in many of the organisations taking place.

-- Click here for the last Riverfest programme (2017) [PDF]Local traders support the event so that you can enjoy local food and drink, ranging from ice cream to vegetarian and meaty delights, along with cakes and sweets.
+- Click here for the Riverfest programme (2017) [PDF]Local traders support the event so that you can enjoy local food and drink, ranging from ice cream to vegetarian and meaty delights, along with cakes and sweets.
 Arts and crafts are also available at very reasonable prices.
 Renewable technology also features at the event along with information on sustainable transport, such as cycling and public transport.
-You can also try your skills on a rifle range, have a go on a bouncy castle and test your strength on a traditional fairground striker!
+You could also try your skills on a rifle range, have a go on a bouncy castle and test your strength on a traditional fairground striker!
 Historical boats from the Classic Boat Museum are on show, along with vessels of all shapes and sizes that sail to this popular event.
 We encourage everyone who can to walk, cycle or sail to Riverfest, leaving their car at home.
 Buses stop nearby too, and all buses lead to Newport.
 The event is a short walk from the bus station, and is served by footpaths and a cycle route.

 - The event focuses on the historic river Medina, internationally important for wildlife but also a great place to navigate by boat, or walk or cycle along its picturesque banks.
 Historically, a harbour and quay and a place of boat building and industry.
 Today boats are still repaired and serviced along its banks and quayside, old power stations and industrial manufacturing have been replaced by new technology focusing on natural energy.
 The town’s name comes from it being the New Port for the original capital of Carisbrooke.